rafaelkyrdan/in-scalaz/README.md

 The difference between `Validation` and `Either` is that it is not a monad, but it’s an applicative functor.

 `Monadic functions` are either operate on monadic values or return monadic values as their results (or both!).

+The `Identity` monad is a monad that does not any computational strategy.
+It simply applies the bound function to its input without any modification.
+Any monad transformer applied to the Identity monad yields a non-transformer version of that monad.